-“It Was ‘Handmaid’s Tale’ Type Stuff:” An Exclusive Conversation With Irish Abortion Rights Activist Stephanie Lord
+“It Was ‘Handmaid’s Tale’ Type Stuff:” Interview With an Irish Abortion Rights Activist

 In a landslide vote of 66.4 percent, Ireland voted Friday in a historic referendum to repeal the Eighth Amendment to the Irish Constitution, which had outlawed almost all abortions as well as other lifesaving medical procedures for pregnant women if they were thought to endanger fetal health.
 Irish citizens from around the world flew #hometovote to repeal the amendment, and the referendum’s outcome has been celebrated worldwide.